espruino/BangleApps/apps/suw/README.md

 - [ ] write tide data back to json file when flipped to keep it up to date when app reloaded
 - [ ] tidy up code in general
 - [ ] no need to check sunrise and sunset times so often
+- [ ] consider a web app for setting next tide time or entering real data